 The Languedoc climate is very similar to Provence, so it can be hot, but pedalling alongside the canal – maybe even gliding out each morning on an electric bike from B&B or half-board stays in comfy, characterful accommodation – certainly makes for a cool cycling holiday.

 Click here for details of our biking tours along the Canal du Midi, France.

 Warm, vibrant, accessible and brimful of history, Provence and cycling holidays just seem made for each other.
-Our cycling tours and bike and boat tours offer all the classic destinations and take in the wonderful white horses of the Camargue too.
+Our cycle, bike and boat tours offer all the classic destinations and take in the wonderful white horses of the Camargue too.
 From Avignon to amphitheatres, aqueducts and ancient ruins to the vineyards of Châteuneuf du Pape and the Rhône Valley, there is so much to explore.

 Tours start in Orange or Arles (Avignon or Aigues-Mortes for bike and boat holidays), with bright sunflowers, purple lavenders or rich ratatouille reds to colour your route along quiet roads and river paths.
 Terrain is generally flat with some undulating hills and the weather can be hot, which makes these slightly more challenging routes in our portfolio of gentle adventures, but still well within the capabilities of the vast majority of occasional cyclists.